boxheed/dooey/README.md

 What do I mean?
 Well I mean that you could do something like `./app -h` to get simple help output as well as `./app command -h` or even `./app command subcommand -h`.

+## Scenarios

+# As a user I want to call a top level command